steve12345585/SnipeOffice/solenv/maven/README.md

 ----

-== Build LibreOffice
+== Build SnipeOffice

-Build LibreOffice as usually, so that API JARs are created.
+Build SnipeOffice as usually, so that API JARs are created.

-== Publish the LibreOffice artifacts to local Maven repository
+== Publish the SnipeOffice artifacts to local Maven repository

-Execute this command to install LibreOffice API to your local Maven repository.
+Execute this command to install SnipeOffice API to your local Maven repository.
 For troubleshooting, the environment variable `VERBOSE` can be set: